 Our nation is currently embroiled in a turmoil over finances, the debt, and the potential fall of the American Republic, indeed, of the West itself.
 This blog sketches contrasting theories of progress and decadence.
 The purpose is to identify the eclectic character of history as written by the Progressives and their progeny.
 I propose that there are three primary schools of interpretation: one is entirely religious, and two are secular, but are not identical.
 All three are infused with what historians call “the luxury debate,” the secularism debate, and the danger of cities.

-1.The standard religious view takes the position that there was a Golden Age in Eden before Eve ate of the Apple.
+1. Many Christians take the position that there was a Golden Age in Eden before Eve ate of the Apple.
 Since that fatal bite, the world is fallen, and all hopes for amelioration are transferred to Paradise.
 The world we inhabit is a vale of tears and we “see through a glass, darkly.”
 The author Hilaire Belloc was of this view, and, like other ultra-Catholics, fixated his attention on the Crucifixion as the moment when Christ’s passion purified humanity of its sins, promising a better place for the faithful after death.
 Arthur Lovejoy’s book, The Great Chain of Being, spelled out the Platonic-Christian world view very clearly.
 If an historian is known by the ability to distinguish between change and continuity through the accumulation of empirical evidence, then such “periodization” is irrelevant within this anti-materialist world view.
-See my blog on Nicholas Boyle for an example: http://clarespark.com/2009/07/04/unfinished-revolutions-and-contested-notions-of-identity/.
+See my blog on Nicholas Boyle for an example: https://clarespark.com/2009/07/04/unfinished-revolutions-and-contested-notions-of-identity/.

 3. With the development of capitalism and industry, innovations grounded in a scientific (materialist) and worldly view of humanity and its future, various optimistic proposals emerged before and during the American and French Revolutions.
 The most famous intervention was by Marx, but he was competing with various Utopians, also believers in Progress: Turgot, Condorcet, Saint-Simon, Fourier, and Comte.
 But in all these cases, human nature was not fallen or doomed, but rather susceptible to changes in the environment and particularly in institutions that brought out the best in [malleable] human nature.
 Although the new industrial working class did not turn out to be the revolutionary class that would bring about emancipation and utopia(for Marxists), there was enough servile revolt (actually starting with the English Civil War) to implant the continued fear of the red menace in the upper classes.
 Their pre-emptive strategy was to make concessions to social movements originating from “below” or to attempt to co-opt them through various motions of conservative reform.
 The Populist-Progressive movement is the most prominent and still powerful of these tendencies in America; they were following that master strategist Bismarck, originator of social insurance even as he made the German Social Democratic Party illegal.
-Populist-Progressives may be found in either the Democratic or Republican Parties and are spurned by “social conservatives” today.
+Populist-Progressives may be found in either the Democratic or Republican Parties (the latter as “moderates”) and are spurned by “social conservatives” today.

 Since the moderate men must deal with a constituency that is internally conflicted, they take pieces of earlier world-views and incorporate all of them in an incoherent and confusing mix.
 But mostly, they are slippery and hard to pin down, except where the Marxist-Leninist Left is concerned.
 That Left is either purged or marginalized, so that current journalists can simply describe what was originally a “moderate conservative” movement as “the hard Left” fading gently into left-liberalism.
 State power in the service of redistributive justice unites all these tendencies—Marxist-Leninist Left and progressives alike.
 The moderate men support science, but attempt to halt the inevitable warfare between science and religion.
 The recent British movie Creation (2009), a recounting of Darwin’s emotional struggles as he moved toward publication of The Origin of Species (1859), is one example.
 Yes, Darwin finally puts out into the world his completely destabilizing view of evolution and natural selection, removing God from direct interference in the plan for humanity, but he is buried with full Christian honors in Westminster Abbey.
-Goethe, with his Pelagian heresy (we are not fallen, there is no original sin), is memorialized throughout the West as the greatest cosmopolitan intellectual ever, but Goethe’s view of human society and progress is grounded in the life of plants and follows Herder’s cultural relativism and rooted cosmopolitanism.
+Goethe, with his Pelagian heresy (we are not fallen, there is no original sin), is memorialized throughout the progressive West as the greatest cosmopolitan intellectual ever, but Goethe’s view of human society and progress is grounded in the life of plants and follows Herder’s cultural relativism and rooted cosmopolitanism.
 His American utopia has no modern Jews—they lack “reverence” and “roots.”

 Who then are the moderns?
 We are left with the classical liberals or libertarians.
 These thinkers, following Adam Smith, von Mises, Ayn Rand, Hayek, and the Friedmans, see competitive markets as the route to wealth creation and a better life on earth.
-They are worldly, but not immoralists, for some see the need for state action (see especially the legal theorist Richard Epstein).
+They are worldly, but not immoralists, for some see the need for state action (see especially the legal theorist Richard A. Epstein).
 Their European predecessors were the “mechanical materialists” denounced by all the ultra-conservatives, faux liberals, and dialectical materialists who followed.
 It is this school (not necessarily united within their ranks) , who put the future in the laps of our assessing, choosing, individual selves, who reject the fatalism of Vico, Volney, or their Greek and Christian-Platonic predecessors.
-(For more on this subject see http://clarespark.com/2012/09/22/materialist-history-and-the-idea-of-progress/.)
+(For more on this subject see https://clarespark.com/2012/09/22/materialist-history-and-the-idea-of-progress/.)